manpagez: man pages & more

 Configure display of footnotes.
 The first argument encodes

-enablement of automatic hyphenation, adjustment to the right
+enablement of automatic hyphenation, adjustment to both

-margin, indentation of footnote text, and left- vs. right-
+margins, indentation of footnote text, and left- vs. right-

 alignment of the footnote label within the space allocated for